DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

-* kni: remove KNI ethtool support.
-To clarify, this is not to remove the KNI, but only to remove ethtool support of it that is disabled by default and can be enabled via ``CONFIG_RTE_KNI_KMOD_ETHTOOL`` config option.
-  Existing KNI ethtool implementation is only supported by ``igb`` & ``ixgbe`` drivers, by using a copy of kernel drivers in DPDK.
-This model cannot be extended to all drivers in DPDK and it is too much effort to maintain kernel modules in DPDK.
-As a result users won't be able to use ``ethtool`` via ``igb`` & ``ixgbe`` anymore.

 * cryptodev: New member in ``rte_cryptodev_config`` to allow applications to disable features supported by the crypto device.
 Only the following features would be allowed to be disabled this way,